JSAbrahams/mamba/doc/philosophy/1 general_features.md

-# Design Decisions
+# General Features

 Here I outline in short some of the design decisions of the language.
 These are covered in greater detail in their respective chapters.

-## Pragmatism over Ideology

 There are multiple programming paradigms in computer science.

 Paradigm                     | Description
 -----------------------------|-------------